 Your new favorite vegan Christmas cookies

-These easy sugar cookies are so incredibly simple and made with really straight forward ingredients: vegan butter, sugar, applesauce, flour, vanilla extract and baking powder.
+And they’re made with just 6 really straight forward ingredients: vegan butter, powdered sugar, dairy free yogurt (or applesauce), flour, vanilla extract and baking powder.
 That’s really it!

-These are truly the perfect sugar cookies, vegan or not.
-You can decorate with a smear of colored vegan buttercream or go all out with my favorite simple vegan royal icing.
+Great with either vegan buttercream or go all out with my favorite simple vegan royal icing too!

-• Vegan butter: you can use a nut-free vegan butter or coconut oil if desired.
-You can even make your own vegan butter!
+• Vegan butter: I personally like vegan butter (like Miyoko’s) over coconut oil because they spread JUST enough, whereas the coconut oil makes them a bit more crumbly and dense.
 The most important part is that you’re using room temperature butter– this helps the ingredients to emulsify more, and create that soft chew to the cookie!

 • Baking powder: not baking soda.
 Baking powder will help give these sugar cookies a slightly puffy look and keep them from spreading.

-How to make the best vegan sugar cookies from scratch (overview)
+Overview: How to make perfectly vegan sugar cookies:

 Here’s how to make this easy vegan sugar cookie dough:

-1. Cream together the vegan butter and sugar: this is very similar to making regular sugar cookies.
-You want the sugar to almost dissolve into the vegan butter.
-You’ll also add in the vanilla extract and almond extract here, as well as the applesauce.
+1. Cream together the vegan butter and sugar: this is very similar to buttercream.
+You’ll also add in the vanilla extract and almond extract here, as well as the dairy free yogurt.

 2. Sift in the flours and baking powder: then you’ll use a rubber spatula- a silicone spatula is key! – to fold together the dry ingredients.
 This will take about 3-4 minutes.
 The rubber spatula makes it much easier to incorporate the flours into the creamed vegan butter.